ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference: Conclusion

 \section{Conclusion}

-We present \pjn, a communication-efficient framework for accelerating Transformer inference in multi-device settings.
-By integrating sequence parallelism with a novel Mixed-Precision Attention mechanism, \pjn significantly reduces inter-device communication while preserving accuracy through Noise-Augmented Vector Quantization and Distributed Class Tokens.
-Extensive experiments across both vision and NLP tasks demonstrate that \pjn delivers substantial end-to-end latency improvements over existing baselines, achieving up to 2.64$\times$ speedup over single-device inference and up to 15.25$\times$ over state-of-the-art multi-device methods, under constrained bandwidth conditions as low as 10 Mbps.
-Our results highlight the potential of \pjn for practical deployment of large Transformer models in real-world, bandwidth-limited environments.
+We present \pjn, a communication-efficient framework for accelerating multi-device Transformer inference.
+By integrating sequence parallelism with a novel Mixed-Precision Attention mechanism, \pjn significantly reduces inter-device communication while preserving accuracy.
+Extensive experiments across vision and NLP tasks demonstrate that \pjn delivers substantial end-to-end latency improvements over existing baselines, achieving up to 2.64$\times$ speedup over single-device inference and up to 15.25$\times$ over state-of-the-art multi-device methods, under constrained bandwidth as low as 10 Mbps.
+Our results highlight the potential of \pjn for practical deployment of Transformer models in real-world, bandwidth-limited environments.